7 on 7 Tournament Rules

 • Entire offense is eligible (including lineman)

-• The offensive team must have a minimum of 3 offensive linemen on the line of scrimmage at the center of the field, lined up at or behind the line of scrimmage.
-They cannot be spread far apart (all 3 players must be within “1 yard” from one another.
-If this is not done, an illegal formation penalty will be assessed (5 yards).
-Additional lineman can be used (such as a tight end) as well.
+• Must have a minimum of 3 offensive linemen on the line of scrimmage at the center of the field, lined up at or behind the line of scrimmage. (all 3 players must be within “1 yard” from one another.
+If this is not done, an illegal formation penalty will be assessed (5 yards)).

 • The offensive center must snap the ball between his legs, unless the team is punting the ball.